 Innovative Scottish digital PR experts

 Lorraine added: “We are a bar, a restaurant and a children’s facility and those elements need promoted individually and as a whole.

 “That requires a deft PR touch from a confident agency that can reach the local newspaper as easily as it can speak to the likes of the Netmums network online.

-“I have no doubt Holyrood Partnership can deliver.
+“I have no doubt Holyrood PR can deliver.
 They’ve already brought us extensive print and online coverage as well as introducing us to broadcast and video and giving us lots of innovative digital PR ideas.”

 He added: “These consumer-focused brands and businesses make excellent clients and ensure our portfolio remains extremely varied.
 That in turn ensures we love what we are doing and keeps us being fresh and creative.”